normanzb/EFFE-Logo/README.md

 # EFFE-Logo
-Education First Front End logo
+Education First Front End logo.
+Looks like a ruler, reads like "EFFE".